BBerastegui/domain-stream/README.md

 This tool simply listens to various certificate transparency logs (via certstream) and attempts to find ~~public S3 buckets~~ domains from permutations of the certificates domain name.

-**Be responsible**.
-I mainly created this tool to highlight the risks associated with public S3 buckets and to put a different spin on the usual dictionary based attacks.
-Some quick tips if you use S3 buckets:

 This is based on the work done by https://github.com/eth0izzle/bucket-stream to monitor s3 buckets.

 ## Installation